andrezgz/slicedom/reference/Perl-pack-y-unpack.md

 my @data = unpack 's*', pack 'S*', unpack 'n*', $buf;
 ```

-unpack an unsigned short (16-bit) in "network" (big-endian) order, then pack it as an unsigned short value to finally unpack it as a signed short (16-bit) value
+unpack an unsigned short (16-bit) in "network" (big-endian) order, then pack it as an unsigned short value to finally unpack it as a signed short (16-bit) value.

 As of Perl 5.9.2, there's a much nicer way to express your desire for a certain byte-order:

-- \> is the big-endian modifier
+- `>` is the big-endian modifier
-- \< is the little-endian modifier
+- `<` is the little-endian modifier

 ```perl
 my @data = unpack 's>*', $buf;